brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

 .. tip::

    You can also cross-reference the types between different websites.
-The @id is globally unique, so a best practise is to use an IRI for it.
+The @id is globally unique, so a best practise is to use an :abbr:`IRI (Internationalised Resource Identifier)` for it.
 It is also good practise to add the name to it.